Azure/Azure-Proactive-Resiliency-Library/docs/content/services/storage/storage-Account/_index.md

 **Guidance**

-Enable point-in-time restore for standard general purpose v2 accounts.
+Consider enabling point-in-time restore for standard general purpose v2 accounts with flat namespace.
 Point-in-time restore provides protection against accidental deletion or corruption by enabling you to restore block blob data to an earlier state.

 **Resources**